vishaldhole173/pro-stream-documentation/User/VisionStream/Portal/Authorization/authorization.md

     - The 'ACCEPTED' state is designated by half-amber and green icon.
     - The 'COMPLETED' state is designated by a green icon.

-**You can Revoke the authorization before the recipient accepts it.
+**You can revoke the authorization before the recipient accepts it.
 You may re-authorize the user at a later time.**